maria-neto/devops-23-24-JPE-1231842/CA5/README.md

 The first pipeline is responsible for checking out, assembling, testing and creating an archive artifact of a Java project.
 The pipeline is divided into several stages responsible for different tasks.
 The developed stages are the following:
 - Checkout: This stage is responsible for checking out the project from the GitHub repository.
-- Set Permissions: This stage is responsible for setting executable permissions on the Gradle wrapper, using the Gradle command "./gradlew".
+- Set Permissions: This stage is responsible for setting executable permissions on the Gradle wrapper, using the Gradle command *./gradlew*.
-- Assemble: This stage is responsible for assembling the project, using the Gradle command "./gradlew assemble".
+- Assemble: This stage is responsible for assembling the project, using the Gradle command *./gradlew assemble*.
-- Test: This stage is responsible for testing the project, using the Gradle command "./gradlew test".
+- Test: This stage is responsible for testing the project, using the Gradle command *./gradlew test*.
 - Archive: This stage is responsible for creating an archive artifact of the project that will be archived in the Jenkins workspace.

 The pipeline script is the following: